petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-9-search/personalizing-search-experiences-with-blueprints.md

 Clarity has some sunglasses with summer prints that they have been promoting in their different marketing campaigns.
 They want these summer sunglasses to also show up at the top of search results when visitors are looking for sunglasses.
 They can do this by boosting the relevance score of this product category.
 Here's how to set this up.

 1. Click the product menu and navigate to _Categorization_ &rarr; _Categories_.
 Click the plus icon to add a new vocabulary.
+Make sure to add the vocabulary as a global vocabulary.

 1. Input `Seasonal` as the name.
 Under associated asset types, select _Product_ as the chosen asset type.
 Click _Save_.